-Every asylum seeker under the regular procedure (“Track 4”) is invited to be medically examined by FMMU (Forensic Medical Company Utrecht – Forensisch Medische Maatschappij Utrecht) in order to assess whether he or she can be interviewed with or without special precautions (see Identification).
-Besides that, the IND has, since the implementation date of the recast Asylum Procedures Directive, the legal obligation to medically examine asylum seekers in connection to their reasons for requesting protection.
-Although the obligation to conduct a medical examination is now explicitly incorporated in Dutch law and policy, it is defendable to claim the Dutch authorities already had this obligation due to rulings of the ECtHR.
+Every asylum seeker under the General asylum procedure (“Track 4”) is invited to be medically examined by FMMU (Forensic Medical Company Utrecht – Forensisch Medische Maatschappij Utrecht) prior to the interviews with the IND.
+This in order to assess whether he or she can be interviewed with or without special precautions (see Identification) and to see if there are limitations in ones ability to give a full, coherent and consistent account of ones asylum story that needs to be taken into account when hearing an asylum seeker and when deciding on a asylum request.
+Besides that, the IND has, since the implementation date of the recast Asylum Procedures Directive in 2015, the legal obligation to medically examine asylum seekers in connection to their reasons for requesting protection.
+Although the obligation to conduct a medical examination is now explicitly incorporated in Dutch law and policy, it is defendable to claim the Dutch authorities already had this obligation due to rulings of the ECtHR, and/or the UN Committee Against Torture (CAT).

 National legislation guarantees the possibility to use a medical examination as supportive evidence.
-Dutch law and policy provide that a medical examination has to be done if the IND finds this necessary for the examination of the asylum application.
+Dutch law and policy provide that a medical examination has to be done but only if the IND finds this relevant for the outcome of the examination of the asylum application.
 If this is the case, the IND asks an independent third party, namely the Dutch Forensic Institute (Nederlands Forensisch Instituut, NFI) or the Dutch Institute for Forensic Psychiatry and Psychology (Nederlands Instituut voor Forensische Psychiatrie en Psychologie, NIFP), to conduct the examination.
 The IND bears the costs of this examination.
-If the asylum seeker is of the opinion that an examination has to be conducted, but the IND disagrees, the asylum seeker can proceed but on his or her own initiative and costs.
+Annually, approximately between 15-20 times, these organisations are asked to perform establish a medico legal report.
+If the asylum seeker is of the opinion that an examination has to be conducted, but the IND disagrees with this view, the asylum seeker can proceed but on his or her own initiative and costs.
+The main question that needs to be answered in such a medico legal report is how likely it is that the physical scars or the psychological complaints stem from the asylum story given by the asylum seeker?

-An NGO, called Institute for Human Rights and Medical Assessment (instituut voor Mensenrechten en Medisch Onderzoek, iMMO) has the resources and specific expertise to medically examine asylum seekers (physically and psychologically) at their request.
-This NGO is not funded by the State and operates independently.
-Besides having few staff members, iMMO is working with doctors, psychologists and psychiatrists who perform Medical Forensic Medical Investigations on a voluntary basis and do not charge the asylum seeker, although the lawyer of the asylum seeker is obligated to try to get the expenses reimbursed by the state.
-The authority of iMMO is ‘codified’ in the Aliens Circular and its authority has been accepted by the Council of State.
+An NGO, called iMMO (Institute for Human Rights and Medical Assessment (instituut voor Mensenrechten en Medisch Onderzoek,) has the resources and specific expertise to medically examine asylum seekers (physically and psychologically) at their request. iMMO is not funded by the government and operates independently.
+Besides having a few staff members, iMMO uses free lance professionals – especially physicians and psychologists – who have the required knowledge and expertise, who commit themselves on a voluntary basis and who are not bound to iMMO by an employment contract.
+These assessors are trained by iMMO and perform assessments working independently within the framework of their professional responsibility.
+These professionals perform Medical Forensic Medical Investigations on a voluntary basis and do not charge the asylum seeker, although the lawyer of the asylum seeker is obligated to try to get the expenses reimbursed by the state.
+The authority of iMMO is ‘codified’ in the Aliens Circular and its authority as being an expert in its field has been accepted by the Council of State.
+What makes iMMO unique is its working method.
+Medico legal reports are drawn up as a combined effort by medical doctors on the one hand and psychologists/psychiatrists on the other.

 iMMO conducts a lengthy and thorough examination of ones physical and psychological signs and symptoms and assesses the correlation of these with the asylum seekers own account thereby using the qualifications of the Istanbul Protocol. iMMO in its report also reaches a conclusion whether ones physical and psychological well being interfered with the ability of the asylum seeker to tell his/her story in a complete, consistent and coherent manner in the past and in the present.

-iMMO also acts as a counter expert by identifying whether an asylum seeker can be interviewed during the procedure due to physical or psychological circumstances.
 Every year, iMMO, issues around 100 Forensic Medical Reports.
+In 2020 this number decreased significantly due to the Corona limitations.
 However, these reports are usually delivered long after the interviews have taken place, especially in the case of repeated asylum claims.
 Because of this time-lapse, the Council of State first considered that iMMO was not able to conduct a proper assessment and that their reports were not relevant.
-In its judgment of 27 June 2018, the Council of State changed its opinion and ruled that the iMMO reports could be relevant when the assessment/report is based on medical documents which were issued by the time the interviews took place.
+In its main judgment of 27 June 2018, the Council of State changed its opinion and ruled that the iMMO reports could be relevant when the assessment/report is based on medical documents and medical information which were issued by the time the interviews took place.

-In this regard, the main question is whether the IND finds it is necessary to conduct an examination.
+In this regard, one of the main legal questions over the years has been whether the IND finds it relevant to conduct a medical examination by itself, or not, was justified under Article 18 of the recast Asylum Procedures Directive.
 According to Paragraph C1/4.4.4 of the Aliens Circular, the following criteria are taken into consideration by the IND when making this assessment:

 - Whether a ‘positive’ examination can in any way lead to an asylum permit;